 Harvard Instructor Requirement

-For either the thesis or capstone track, eight of the above courses (32 credits) need to be taught by instructors with the Harvard-instructor designation.
+For either the thesis or capstone track, 8 of the above courses (32 credits) need to be taught by instructors with the Harvard-instructor designation.
 The thesis course is taught by a Harvard instructor.

 International Students Who Need a Student Visa

-To meet the on-campus requirement, you study with us in the summer.
-You can easily request an I-20 for the F-1 student visa through Harvard Summer School’s 3- or 7-week sessions.
-For more information, see the important visa information on the International Student Study Options page.
+To meet the on-campus requirement, you choose the standard on-campus option and study with us in the summer.
+You can easily request an I-20 for the F-1 student visa for Harvard Summer School’s 3-week session.
+For more details, see International Student Study Options for important visa information.

 Admissions